mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``api``
       - ``/api/*``
-      - Routes that require API user authentication such as OAuth 2.0.
+      - Routes that require API User authentication such as OAuth 2.0.
     * - ``main``
       - ``/s/*``
-      - Routes that require standard user authentication to access secure parts of the UI.
+      - Routes that require standard User authentication to access secure parts of the UI.
     * - ``public``
       - ``/*``
-      - Routes that are public facing and don't require any user authentication.
+      - Routes that are public facing and don't require any User authentication.
     * - ``catchall``
       - ``/*``
       - A special public firewall compiled after all other routes and namely used by Landing Pages to recognize custom Landing Page URLs.